SwiftPackageIndex/PackageList/README.md

 If you plan to submit a set of packages, there is no need to submit each package in a separate PR.
 Please feel free to bundle multiple in a single.

+**Note:** There's no gatekeeping or quality threshold to be included in this list.
+As long as your package has a Package.swift file, supports Swift 4 (or greater) and is open source, it'll be included.

 To validate the JSON in your submission you can use [jq](https://stedolan.github.io/jq/), e.g. like so: